City Lights Press. San Francisco, California. (1953-present)

 City Lights was formative in the San Francisco Renaissance, publishing works by local poets, other Beat and Black Mountain artists, and international figures such as Lorca, Rimbaud, Picasso, and Neruda.
 City Lights journal, which Ferlinghetti founded in 1963, featured, in its first issue, work by Ginsberg, Burroughs, Kerouac, Ed Sanders, Gary Snyder, and Neal Cassady; City Lights also published Ginsberg, Bob Kaufman, and John Kelly’s Beatitude Anthology, a vital mode of exchange in the North Beach Beat community.

-Ferlinghetti and City Lights still flourish, maintaining their independent, counter-establishment emphasis and playing a focal role in contemporary poetics and literature.
+Although Ferlinghetti passed away in February 2021, his City Lights continues to flourish, maintaining their independent, counter-establishment emphasis and playing a focal role in contemporary poetics and literature.

 Clay, Steven and Rodney Phillips.
 A SECRET LOCATION ON THE LOWER EAST SIDE: ADVENTURES IN WRITING, 1960-1980

 New York: New York Public Library / Granary Books, 1998

 Cook, Ralph T. CITY LIGHTS BOOKS: A DESCRIPTIVE BIBLIOGRAPHY

 Cook, Ralph T. THE CITY LIGHTS POCKET POETS SERIES, A DESCRIPTIVE BIBLIOGRAPHY